rishitachoudhury7/AI-Powered-Fraud-Banking-Risk-Prediction-Assistance/README.md

 **🔗 Try it live:**  https://rishitachoudhury7-fraud-detection-dashboard-hqxcnk.streamlit.app/

-> The backend is hosted on a free server, so the first request after a while of inactivity may take 30–60 seconds to respond while it wakes up.
+> The backend is hosted on a free server, so the first request after a while of inactivity may take 2-3 mins to respond while it wakes up.
 After that, it runs normally.

 ---